 Now that the contracting department knows you are an OBGYN they will create a contract specially centered around OBGYN codes and standard medicine codes such as E/M (evaluation and management) codes.
 Once they create this contract with all CPT codes they will then give each CPT code a price.
 This price may be listed next to each code or you may be paid on a percentage scale (i.e. 120% of the 2015 Medicare fee schedule).
 Now that the payor has made a contract for you they need to send it to you for review.
 Hence, the reason why your claims are NOT yet ready to be sent out.

 What now?
 Once you receive your contract you will need to sign it.
 This copy of the executed contract will be sent back to the payor.
 Now hold your horses!
 Just because they received the executed copy of the contract does not mean you are ready to submit claims.
 The payor must now load the contract into their software with your NPI and Tax ID number etc. so that the claim software can adjudicate (pay) your claims.
 Once you receive notification from the payor that you are contracted, and your contract is loaded, you may now, FINALLY, begin to submit your claims.

 If you are suffering from payor denials, reach out to a qualified credentialing expert to help you finalize (or fix) the credentialing and contracting processes.

-Cynthia Young, the CEO of STAT, which a U.S.-based, national provider of credentialing, payor enrollment, rate negotiation and other credentialing related services.
+Cynthia Young, the former CEO of STAT, which a U.S.-based, national provider of credentialing, payor enrollment, rate negotiation and other credentialing related services.